 This was featured in Midnight Cowboy

 , a 1969 movie about a male prostitute in New York City starring Dustin Hoffman and Jon Voight (Angelina Jolie's dad).
-Although it is the most memorable and popular song from the film, the film's actual title song is "Midnight Cowboy Theme," which is a haunting instrumental written by prolific song writer John Barry, who has done numerous soundtracks.
+Although it is the most memorable and popular song from the film, the film's actual title song is "Midnight Cowboy Theme," a haunting instrumental written by the prolific songwriter John Barry, who has done numerous soundtracks.
 You will recognize the theme by the lonely harmonica which serves as the main instrument.
 There are lyrics, though the song has rarely been recorded as a vocal.
-Midnight Cowboy

 is the only movie rated X or NC-17 to win an Oscar for Best Picture.

 "Everybody's Talkin'" wasn't written for Midnight Cowboy - it predates the film by two years.
 The folk singer Fred Neil wrote the song and released it on his 1967 self-titled album, the first in which he used electric instruments.
 Neil was a very influential singer who made a name for himself playing Greenwich Village clubs with people like John Sebastian, David Crosby, and Stephen Stills.
 He pretty much disappeared around 1971, resurfacing every now and then for various events.
 He had a small, but dedicated group of fans and looked like he was on his way to stardom, but apparently that was never his goal.
 Neil died in his Florida home in 2001.